 Management is responsible for the other information.
-The other information comprises the Group's 2020 Annual Report, but does not include the financial statements and our auditor's report thereon.
-The Group's 2020 Annual Report is expected to be made available to us after the date of this auditor's report.
-Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+The other information comprises the information included in the SEC Form 20-IS (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended 30 April 2020, but does not include the financial statements and our auditor's report thereon.
+The SEC Form 20-IS (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended 30 April 2020 are expected to be made available to us after the date of this auditor's report.

+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audits of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audits, or otherwise appears to be materially misstated.